 History books, that discuss people that overcame difficult situations to accomplish something that seemed impossible, are some of my favorite books.
 The Queen of Katwe is about a girl, Phiona, from African poverty who became one of the best female chess players in the world.

 RAF is a story that is not told a lot because people do not often think about how things were first created.
 We think of things as they are not how or when they started.
-The RAF had a rough started, but with the help of many people, including Winston Churchill, it was formed.
+The RAF had a rough start, but with the help of many people, including Winston Churchill, it was formed.
 This book is a fascinating look into how and why it was formed.

 S- Shoe Dog